SamC42/JTAG_VOIP/README.md

 ### This project took a look athe Grandstream VoIP phone and it's vulnerabilities###

-I ran through sever tests to gain access into the system, the last attempt being the most promising.
+I ran through sever tests to gain access into the system, the first attempt being the most promising.
 I kept a journal of my thought process and progress located at log/journal.txt.
 I documented the Attempts below and added results of each test.

 ## Attempts: ##

+### Direct Connection Hardware Intrusion   ###

+Breaking open the phone I was able to see female headers on the board.
+After some discovery I noticed the odd amount of GND on one side and determined the connection must be a JTAG connection.
+Without a JTAG connection I was unable to accurately see the signals coming from the DVF9918 which featured two ARM processors.
+I was able to discover some Arduino code to help in the process and was able to learn more about JTAG.

+Since I was unable to accurately get

 ###  Exploit the CVE - 2013 - 4421 Vulnerability ###